 Coverage can end for a number of reasons.
-This section tells you how and why coverage end and when you may still be able to continue coverage.
+This section tells you how and why coverage ends.
+And when you may still be able to continue coverage.

 When will your coverage end?

 Your coverage under this plan will end if: